-With no two therapies looking alike, defining the experience of therapy can be a difficult task.
-Nevertheless, my approach to therapy is grounded in psychodynamic methods, which allows me to give some “basic expectations” of the therapeutic process.
-First and foremost, therapy is not always linear.
-Patients will often feel an initial relief, but as therapy continues, other feelings and distress might arise as concerns are discussed and worked through.
+With no two therapies looking alike, defining the experience of therapy can be challenging.
+Nevertheless, my approach to therapy is grounded in psychoanalytic methods, which allows me to give some basic expectations about the therapeutic process.